fillmorevang/CyberSecurity-Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- 107.2.84.145

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Only the Jump Box has access to the ELK VM 10.1.0.4

 A summary of the access policies in place can be found in the table below.